-Aloe Polyphylla also commonly known as the Spiral Aloe.
+Aloe polyphylla also commonly known as the Spiral Aloe.

-The Aloe Polyphylla is a Surreal Succulents favourite, it has fantastic growth patterns and can withstand temperatures well below freezing.
+The Aloe polyphylla is a Surreal Succulents favourite, it has fantastic growth patterns and can withstand temperatures well below freezing.
 Making it a perfect outdoor year round UK succulent.

 The Aloe polyphylla is native to the Maluti mountains of Lesotho which is an area rich in minerals and high levels of winter snowfall, it is also the national plant of Lesotho.

-As the Aloe grows the bottom leaves of the Aloe polyphylla naturally dry out and die back.
+As the Aloe grows, the bottom leaves of the Aloe polyphylla naturally dry out and die back.
 This process encourages new roots to develop, old leaves can be removed carefully by hand.
 When planting this succulent, it will benefit from being planted on a hump or mound.
-Angling the Aloe will encourage the water to run away from the leaves to the root system.
+Angling the Aloe will encourage the water to run away from the leaves and to the root system.

 - To appreciate its beautiful growth form, angle the Aloe in the garden or pot and admire the beautiful spiralling crown.